-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Thursday, October 5, 2017.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Thursday, October 5, 2017.

 When you hire someone to do construction work for you, chances are good that you will have to sign a construction contract with that company or individual.
 You should make sure that you read over the terms of the contract carefully so that you know what types of remedies and limitations there are for the project.